KathleenCoffman/KathleenCoffman/README.md

 - 👋 Hi, I’m @KathleenCoffman.
-- 👀 I’m studying root-nutrient dynamics as part of the SPRUCE project, specifically C-N-P withtin fine roots!
+- 👀 I’m studying root-nutrient dynamics as part of the SPRUCE project, specifically within fine roots!
 - 🌱 Let's make data public and accessible to ensure transparency and promote accountability.

 <!---